jrhoeber/terminalComposer/README.md

 Small program to mess around with python.
-Use terminal to create music
+Use terminal to create music.